A brief history of HD/VSA

 The materials for these brief notes come from works and .
-First of all, it is worth noting that as such there is no single coherent history of Vector Symbolic Architecrures (VSAs) as different techniques used in VSAs have been developed simultaneously and independently.
+First of all, it is worth noting that as such there is no single coherent history of Hyperdimensional Computing (HD) or, synonymously, Vector Symbolic Architecrures (VSA) as different techniques used in HD/VSA have been developed simultaneously and independently.

 Gabor noted that a system that uses the mathematical operations of convolution and cross-correlation can mimic a hologram and could be used as an associative memory.
 Holography, thus, can be used to define a computational memory system.
 A. Borsellino and T. Poggio note a formal identity between Gabor’s holographic associative memory and a functional characterization of the neurophysiology of the optomotor response of insects, suggesting that convolution and correlation may indeed be fundamental to neural processes.
 Cognitive models based on holographic associative memory, such as TODAM by B. Murdock and CHARM by J. Metcalfe-Eich , explain and predict a variety of human memory phenomena.